-When I first began learning about accounting software, everything I heard or read seemed garbled and incoherent, like the parents in the Peanuts comics.
-Each accounting word, or term, or abbreviation made my head reel and sent me straight to Google.
+When I began learning about accounting software, everything I heard or read seemed garbled and incoherent, like the parents in the Peanuts comics.
+Every accounting word, term, and abbreviation made my head reel and sent me straight to Google.

 If you’ve spent any time researching accounting, you’ve probably run into the same problem.
-Unfortunately, as a small business owner your time is money, and you can’t afford to waste it reading hundreds of Google search results or sifting through dozens of accounting books to get the information you need.
+Of course, as a small business owner, the adage applies: time is money.
+You simply can’t afford to waste your hard-earned dough parsing endless Google search results or sifting through hefty accounting books.

-For that reason, I present to you the guide I wish I had when I started out.
-What follows is a collection of some of the most common accounting terms and their definitions.
-You will encounter these basic terms again and again when researching accounting software or studying accounting concepts, and my hope is that this quick guide will clear up muddy waters and help keep the Peanuts voices at bay.
+For that reason, I present you the guide I wish was around when I started out.
+What follows is a collection of some of the most common accounting terms, written out with short definitions.
+You will encounter these basic terms again and again when researching accounting software or studying accounting concepts, and I hope that this quick guide will clear up muddy waters and keep the Peanuts voices at bay.

 Table of Contents

 - Accrual Accounting